Program Description and Curriculum

 Goals of the Program

 We provide an intensive, broad-based training experience that exposes interns to a variety of clinical settings, populations, and applications of psychological interventions.
-We hope to foster development of professional and personal skills in the provision of psychological care.
+We hope to foster development of professional and personal competencies in the provision of psychological care.
 As an intern, you will participate and develop competencies in:

 • Interprofessional/interdisciplinary treatment team collaboration (including psychiatrists, social workers, psychiatric nurses, and occupational therapists)